efacilitation/eventric-store-mongodb/README.md

 ### findAllDomainEvents(callback)

-Finds all DomainEvents in the Context Domain Event Store
+Finds all DomainEvents in the Store

 `callback(error, domainEvents)`